-The Application Identifier (401) indicates that the GS1 Application Identifier data field contains a Global Identification Number for Consignment (GINC).
+The GS1 Application Identifier (401) indicates that the GS1 Application Identifier data field contains a Global Identification Number for Consignment (GINC).
 This number identifies a logical grouping of goods (one or more physical entities) that has been consigned to a freight forwarder and is intended to be transported as a whole.
 The consignment number must be allocated by a freight forwarder (or a carrier acting as a freight forwarder) or a consignor, but only if prior agreement of the freight forwarder is given.
-Typically AI (401) encodes a House Way Bill (HWB) number.
+Typically AI (401) encodes a house waybill number.

-According to the Multi Industry Scenarios for Transport (MIST), a freight forwarder is a party that arranges the carriage of goods, including connected services and/or associated formalities, on behalf of a shipper or consignee.
+According to the GS1 Logistics Interoperability Model (LIM)1 a freight forwarder is a party that arranges the carriage of goods, including connected services and/or associated formalities, on behalf of a shipper or consignee.
 A carrier is a party that undertakes the transportation of goods from one point to another.
 A consignor is the party that sends the goods.
 A consignee is the party that receives the goods.